gpsamson/segment-redis-proxy/README.md

 ```

 ## Architecture
 - **Proxy** - The proxy component is responsible for handling GET requests using read-through mechanisms - tying together the cache and Redis components.
 The proxy has two variations: the HTTP proxy and the RESP proxy.
 These two variations differ by communication protocol but still have the same functionality.
-At start time, the proxy variation is selected based on the coniguratio.
+At start time, the proxy variation is selected based on the coniguration.
-- **Cache** - The cache component is a fized-size thread safe LRU cache with a global time-to-live.
+- **Cache** - The cache component is a fixed-size thread safe LRU cache with a global time-to-live.
 This implementation is based on the [groupcache](https://github.com/golang/groupcache/blob/master/lru/lru.go) package.
 - **Redis** - The Redis component is exactly that, Redis.
 This also includes the client packages needed to communicate with the backing instance.

 ## Configuration
 Environment Variables:
 - `PORT`: The port the proxy should listen on. (default: `8080`)
-- `PROTOCOL`: The communication protocol to use when listening to clients One of: `RESP` or `HTTP`. (default: `HTTP`)
+- `PROTOCOL`: The communication protocol to use when listening to clients.
+One of: `RESP` or `HTTP`. (default: `HTTP`)
 - `REDIS_ADDR`: The server address of the backing Redis instance. (default: `localhost:8080`)
 - `CACHE_CAPACITY`: Maximum number of items the cache should retain. (default: `100`)
 - `CACHE_TTL`: Maximum number of seconds an item should be retained in the cache before being evicted. (default: `300`)